silvarc141/reapkgs/README.md

 };
 ```

+I plan on building a home-manager module for REAPER that will incorporate reapkgs in the future.

 ## Package discovery

 Simplest way to find a reapkgs package exact attribute name is to search the generated flake after finding the name of the package in ReaPack browser.